dtudk/pythonsupport-page/docs/install/macos/automated-error.rst

-   If you have the time, we would appreciate if you could report the error to us, by simply visiting or writing an e-mail to us with what happened, and if possible a screenshot of the error.
+   If you have the time, we would appreciate if you could report the error to us, by visiting or writing an e-mail to us with what happened, and if possible a screenshot of the error.